lisamelton/video_transcoding/README.md

 [High Efficiency Video Coding](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) or H.265  is the likely successor to [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC), which is the format currently output by `transcode-video`.
 HandBrake has supported H.265 ever since it included the [x265 video encoder](http://x265.org/).

-While the x265 encoder can produce the same quality as the x264 encoder at a lower bitrate, it's considerably slower.
-So slow, in fact, as to not be practical for home transcoding.

-More importantly, my default ratecontrol system can't be applied with the x265 encoder.
-That's because x265 doesn't allow access to `qpmax`, critical for maintaining quality in certain situations.
-There's a [bug open on x265](https://bitbucket.org/multicoreware/x265/issues/232/add-option-to-specify-qpmax) about this now.
-When that's fixed, I'll consider adding support.
+My ratecontrol system can't be applied with the current version of the x265 encoder in HandBrake because it doesn't allow access to `qpmax`, critical for maintaining quality in certain situations.
+I'll consider adding support once the [fix for `qpmax` support in x265](https://bitbucket.org/multicoreware/x265/issues/232/add-option-to-specify-qpmax) is available in an official HandBrake release.

+But support also requires equivalent quality at a smaller size when using my rate control system.
+And performance is an issue.
+While speed continues to improve, the x265 encoder is still considerably slower than the current H.264 system.

+In the meantime, I recommend using the `--small` option to reduce output size.
+As a bonus, it's also faster.

 ### What about hardware-based video transcoding?